Traveling from Athens (port of Piraeus) to Chania (Crete) by ferry

 - The port of Piraeus can get very crowded during the summer so make sure to arrive at least 1 hour in advance of your departure time.

-- On the Ferryhopper blog, you can often find seasonal offers for the Athens - Crete ferry connections, which can be added to the regular ferry discounts.
+- On the Ferryhopper blog, you can often find seasonal offers for the Athens - Crete ferry connections.

 - Chania is a beautiful, all-year-round destination.
 Visit our dedicated page and find all you need to know for holidays in Chania.